 File video: Lessie Bates takes over East St. Louis Meals on Wheels

-The case against Coleman was investigated by the Southern Illinois Public Corruption Task Force, which includes agents from the FBI, the IRS and Illinois State Police.
-Assistant U.S. Attorney Norman R. Smith is the prosecutor on the case.
+The case was investigated by the Southern Illinois Public Corruption Task Force, which consists of the FBI, IRS Criminal Investigation and Illinois State Police.
+Assistant U.S. Attorney Norman Smith prosecuted Coleman’s case.

 Weinhoeft wants anyone who suspects public corruption is going on to report it to the Southern Illinois Public Corruption Task Force tip line at 618-589-7373.